gu-fan/riv.vim/README.rst

   To Create a table , just insert '\| xxx \|' and press '<Enter>' in insert mode.

+  When folded, the rows and columns will be shown.

 +-----------------+-----------------------------------------------------------+
 | The Grid Table  |  Will be Auto Formatted after Leave Insert Mode           |
 +=================+===========================================================+